krathalan/apparmor-profiles/README.md

 Don't forget to enforce!
 `# aa-enforce /etc/apparmor.d/usr.bin.nvidia-modprobe`

 You will also have to copy BOTH `abstractions/krathalans-graphics` and `abstractions/krathalans-graphics-nvidia` profiles to `/etc/apparmor.d/abstractions` and `#include` the NVIDIA file in the Firefox and MPV AppArmor profiles.
-Adding NVIDIA rules to a profile makes it much less secure, so this should be done for NVIDIA users only.
+Adding NVIDIA rules to a profile makes the profile much less secure, so this should be done for NVIDIA users only.

 ---